openstack-archive/vmtp/doc/source/usage.rst

     python vmtp.py -r admin-openrc.sh -p admin --protocols IT

-This will tell VMTP to only collect ICMP and TCP measurements.
+This will tell VMTP to only collect only ICMP and TCP measurements.

 Example 2: Cloud upload/download performance measurement
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""